There are many ways to immigrate to Canada from the United States or to reside in Canada temporarily, but each pathway requires a plan.

 The province of Quebec presents some interesting business immigration options for American citizens.

-Quebec Investor Program: This program allows individuals with a net worth of at least CAD$1.6 million and managerial experience to make a government-secured investment of CAD$800,000 for a period of five years.
-Financing of this investment is available through Canadian financial institutions.
+Quebec Investor Program: This program allows individuals with a net worth of at least CAD $2 million and managerial experience to make a government-secured investment of CAD $1.2 million for a period of five years.

 Quebec Entrepreneur Program: To qualify as an entrepreneur, an individual must have a net worth of at least CAD$300,000, have managerial experience in a business that they either owned or controlled, and be willing and able to establish or acquire a business in Quebec which will create at least one incremental job in Quebec.